 Fly to Beijing, the capital of China.
 On arrival you will be met at the airport by your local guide and/or National Escort from Wendy Wu Tours.

-Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel for your 3-night stay.
+Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel for your hotel.